min69u/Reforestation/README.md

-## The urge to sing the Lion King song is just a whim away.
+## How do you teach a kid to climb stairs?
+There is a step by step guide.